alberti42/Keynote-Progress-Bar/README.md

 **General Commands:**
 - `start`: (no argument) Special command marking the slide where the progress bar should be first displayed.
 - `RemoveAll`: (true/false; default=false) Special command to clean the presentation from all progress bars; no new progress bars will be generated.
+Check [this section](#remove-all) for more details.
 - `PreserveExistingImages`: (true/false; default=false) Preserves all existing progress bar images.
 Check [this section](#preserve-existing-images) for more details.

 **Chapter Labels:**